Spain or Portugal? which Iberian country is the best destination?

 • Cheap, but not the cheapest in the region;

-• Have at very least 2 weeks to travel around, or you won’t even scratch the surface;
+• Have at very least two weeks to travel around, or you won’t even scratch the surface;

 • Don’t mind the crowds, particularly in Summer;